The Bear Switch Project (and other Wildlife Tales)

 Q&A with Allegheny Highlands Program Director Blair Smyth

-Blair Smyth, new director of the Allegheny Highlands program, comes to The Nature Conservancy after working as a district wildlife biologist for the Virginia Department of Game and Inland Fisheries.
+Blair Smyth, director of the Allegheny Highlands program, comes to The Nature Conservancy after working as a district wildlife biologist for the Virginia Department of Game and Inland Fisheries.

-Blair sat down recently with nature.org for a wide-ranging chat focused on his experiences working with wildlife—including placing orphaned black bear cubs with foster mothers in the wild—as well as the TNC conservation projects he’s excited about leading in western Virginia.
+Blair sat down with nature.org for a wide-ranging chat focused on his experiences working with wildlife—including placing orphaned black bear cubs with foster mothers in the wild—as well as the TNC conservation projects he’s excited about leading in western Virginia.

 Nature.org: Where did you grow up?